Krazune/BFASM/README.md

 # BFASM
-Brainfuck interpreter for Linux written in IA-32 assembly language using the NASM syntax.
+Brainfuck interpreter for Linux, written in IA-32 assembly language using the NASM syntax.